RIKEN-RCCS/lens3/doc/user-guide.md

 * __bucket pool__: A management unit of S3 buckets.
 It corresponds to
   a single MinIO instance.
-* __probe access__: Api or an administrator tool accesses Mux to start a MinIO instance.
+* __probe access__: Api or the administrator tool accesses Mux to start a MinIO instance.
 Such access is called a probe access.
 A probe access is not forwarded to a MinIO instance.

 ## Changes from v1.1 to v1.2

 * Host-style naming of buckets is dropped.
 * Accesses are forwarded by a bucket name.
-Accesses were forwarded by a access key in v1.1.
+Accesses were forwarded by an access key in v1.1.
 This change prohibits bucket operations.
 * Bucket name space become shared by all users.
 Bucket names must be distinct.
 * Rich features are dropped.